 Make sure you can connect to your environments remotely and that your connection is reliable and quick.
 Ensure you can access connection account and password information readily.

 Keep informed about any after-hours work in your environments, even if it does not involve you.
+Attend deployment meetings and stay familiar with the deployment calendar.
 Problems can arise when bad code is deployed or unexpected results are seen.